andrewcbuensalida/graphql-playlist/README.md

-npm ci is the key, and old dependencies i guess. the stdout logs for the deployment are not in order. but overall its working.
+npm ci is the key, and old dependencies i guess. the stdout logs for the deployment are not in order. but overall its working. had to put > app.out.log 2> app.err.log < /dev/null & at the end of application start so that deployment succeeds. everything working now.